itissid/Drop-PoT/docs/learnings/how_to_nominatim.md

  mediagis/nominatim:4.2

  How to reverse geocode?
- TODO: Call the API on docker and test.
+ TODO: Call the API on docker and test the reverse geocoding results.